 It's been around for three years, and has now been given a makeover, with some subtle visual changes outside; the sort of things which only diehard Jaguar fans will notice specifically, but which are enough to distinguish the latest cars from those that went before.

-What does a Jaguar XK Convertible (2006 - 2015) cost?
+Looking for a Jaguar XK Convertible (2006 - 2015)?

 Real MPG average for a Jaguar XK Convertible (2006 – 2015)